Original Clock Specification 1888

 THE ILLUMINATED CLOCK.

 The dials have now been fixed, and also the machinery.
 The clock itself is supplied by Mr. Hall, of Peterborough.
 The movements are made on the latest and most improved principal, working two foot dials; the movements are fixed in the base, and are connected with the dials above by a shaft with improved universal joints.
-The clock is so arranged that the gas can be turned on and off automatically, and is supplied with a compensating pendulum beating true seconds.
+The clock is so arranged that the gas can be turned on and off automatically, and is supplied with a compensating pendulum beating true seconds (shown left) This pendulum bob has just been re-found at the Rural Museum where it was donated by a Mr Pickard of Ramsey Heights, in 1997.
 Steel wire lines work through pulleys at right angles, and are 30 feet in length.
 The dials are white opal with dark blue figures.

 The clock was manufactured by Messrs.
 Sainsbury Bros., of Black Horse Lane, Walthamstow, London, who are the inventors and makers of the large mechanical clock at St. John Bennetts, which simultaneously shows the time at all the capitals of the world.
 This firm has had the construction and repairs of the principal clocks in London and provinces, including the famous one outside the Houses of Parliament.
 Mr. Sainsbury, senr., fixed the clock at Ramsey himself, that being the usual custom of the firm.
 Unfortunately the centre of one of the dials was slightly cracked, and another had to be obtained from London.
 This is the only mishap that has occurred.